-Islawas KH et al., Sustained a-catenin activation at E-cadherin junctions in the absence of mechanical force, Biophys J. 2016 Sep 6;111(5):1044-52. doi: 10.1016/j.bpj.2016.06.027 cientists from the Mechanobiology Institute, National University of Singapore, have discovered that cadherin clusters, which are well known for forming junctions between cells, also play a role in stabilizing the cell cortex.
+mechanisms of cellular signal transcudtion well as cytosolic proteins of mechanical force, Biophys J. 2016 Sep cientists from the Mechanobiology stitute.
+National University of Singapore, have discovered that cadherin clusters, which are well known for forming junctions between cells, also play a role in stabilizing the cell cortex.
 This study was published in Current Biology.